Last Updated on May 28, 2023

-Everlane’s more casual and lounge pieces always seem to show up on their bestseller list, so clearly they’re popular.
+Everlane’s more casual clothing and lounge pieces always seem to show up on their bestseller list, so clearly they’re popular.
 A great alternative to these pieces is MATE.

 MATE has joggers, tees, tanks, sweat sets, and waffle knits in a rainbow of colour options.
-All their pieces are responsibly made in LA form natural and organic materials.
+All their pieces are responsibly made in LA from natural and organic materials.
 And it’s not just lounge clothes!
 MATE also has some lovely dresses and linen pieces that would be perfect alternatives to Everlane’s.

 For a more conscious alternative check out Naadam.
-They claim to be “the world’s fairest cashmere” practicing direct trade and sourcing their cashmere from farmer’s in Mongolia’s Gobi desert.
+They claim to be “the world’s fairest cashmere,” practicing direct trade and sourcing their cashmere from farmers in Mongolia’s Gobi desert.
 They pride themselves on having 100% traceability with their cashmere products.

 Unlike wool, cashmere can actually be obtained through brushing off the goat’s winter coat (the same as bushing your dog or cat).
-Naadam only works with herders who hand-comb and they also help invest in veterinary care and have animal welfare standards.
+Naadam only works with herders who hand-comb, and they also help invest in veterinary care and have animal welfare standards.

-Style-wise Naadam offers the same classics as Everlane, as well as some more fashion-forward and unique cuts like their cashmere cropped tank, joggers, or dresses.
+Style-wise, Naadam offers the same classics as Everlane, as well as some more fashion-forward and unique cuts like their cashmere cropped tank, joggers, or dresses.